trent130/minimalistic-portfolio/README.md

-# Minimalistic portfolio
+# Minimalistic Portfolio

-this is a portfolio site build with next js and is pretty much minimalistic still in the factory though
+This is a portfolio site built with Next.js.
+It emphasizes a minimalistic design and is currently under development.